QodotPlugin/qodotplugin.github.io/docs/entities/cfg.md

 On a new installation of Qodot, two .tres files are provided in the folder `res://addons/qodot/game_definitions/trenchbroom`.

-To generate a new definition from scratch, double-click `qodot_trenchbroom_config_folder.tres` to open it in the Inspector.
+To generate a new game definition, double-click `qodot_trenchbroom_config_folder.tres` to open it in the Inspector.

+Read [Config Folder Properies](#config-folder-properties) to see the options available when creating a game definition.

 ## Setting Trenchbroom Game Path